Skip to main content

 Interfaces

-Details of the Interfaces present on the EdgeOS System are listed on the Interfaces Screen.
+Details of the Interfaces present on the KonnectOpen System are listed on the Interfaces Screen.

 Note: By Default, only enabled Interface are shown.
 To see all the interfaces, click the All Interfaces checkbox on the top.
 When checked All Interfaces, the user will be able to see all the Interfaces.